Kcepriu/goit-food-sta/README.md

    `git@github.com:Kcepriu/goit-food-sta.git`
 2. Navigate to the project directory using `cd goit-food-sta`.
 3. Install dependencies using `npm install`.
-4. Start the server using
+4. Start the server using `npm start`

-- $ npm start